 Step 1: Serve an Eviction Notice

-To begin eviction, you must first send your tenant the appropriate eviction notice.
+You must first send your tenant the appropriate eviction notice to begin eviction.
 Under North Carolina law, you must notify the tenant that they’re being evicted and explain the reason for the eviction unless they’ve violated the lease agreement.

 If the tenant refuses to move out of the property, file a Summary Ejectment with the North Carolina district or small claims court where the rental property is located.